View other guides: Driving Lessons in London, Driving Lessons in Birmingham, Driving Lessons in Manchester.

 Enter your postcode on the DVSA website to find a full list of test centres near you.

-Our driving instructors in Streatham recommend that you check out the parking situation at your test centre.
+Driving instructors in Streatham recommend that you check out the parking situation at your test centre.
 For instance, Morden Test Centre doesn’t have any allocated parking for test candidates, and Croydon has only limited parking available.
 You’ll want to know what to expect so that you can leave yourself some extra time if needed.

 You’ll need to bring both your theory test pass certificate and your provisional driving licence to your test, otherwise your test may be cancelled.
 If you need glasses to drive in, don’t forget them too!

-According to our driving instructors in Streatham, the best way to calm your nerves and increase your focus is to take a driving lesson directly before your driving test.
+According to driving instructors in Streatham, the best way to calm your nerves and increase your focus is to take a driving lesson directly before your driving test.
 You can even use the time to go over any routes or road systems near your test centre that you’re unsure of.

 The first decision you need to make when you’re looking to book driving lessons in Streatham is which transmission you’d like to drive.